 SHP (Shapefile) is a vector file format associated with a geographic information system (GIS) software program.
 The SHP format was developed by Esri (Environmental Systems Research Institute) with the aim of increasing interoperability with other GIS software programs.
 SHP files with polygons (area’s) can be used to create thematic maps in Excel E-Maps.

-Since 2000 organisations used Microsoft Mappoint for quick geographic insights.
-Mappoint had background maps for large parts of the world.
-And Mappoint had geocoding capabilities.
-Mappoint had to be installed on a (network) harddrive.
+Since 2000 organizations used Microsoft MapPoint for quick geographic insights.
+The tool had background maps for large parts of the world and for many countries you could geocode.
+The software and the maps had to be installed on a (network) harddrive.

-Quick geographic visualisations and analyses of your own acces or Excel data could be made and even routing in several countries.
-At the end of 2014, Microsoft stopped developing MapPoint.
+People used MapPoint for quick geographic visualisations and analyses of their own MS Acces or Excel data.
+In selected countries routing was an option as well.
+By the end of 2014, Microsoft stopped developing MapPoint.

 Visualize your data with piecharts.

 We revealed our feature for current and new customers.